antoniomagherini99/FLOOD_group2/Logbook&Planning.md

    Should start to divide that function into multiple ones, making it easier to use
 - Lucas and Antionio (2h)
 1. Preperation of slides

+12/1/24
+- Lucas (1h)
+1. Split conv_lstm notebooks into two, one of them is now only for training The other is only for testing